May 28, 2023

 South Korea passes cryptocurrency regulation bill

-The cryptocurrency legalization bill was passed by the South Korean parliament.
-Now cryptocurrency trading fully included in the legal system of the country, and exchanges will have to comply with the new rules.
+A bill to legalize cryptocurrencies was adopted by the South Korean Parliament.
+Now cryptocurrency tradingfully included in the legal system of the country, and exchanges will have to comply with the new rules.

-According to local media reports, the NationalThe South Korean meeting amended the Law on Reporting and the Use of Specific Financial Information to legalize cryptocurrency trading.
-After President Jae-in Moon signs the amendment adopted by the country's parliament, the law will gradually enter into force.
+According to local media reports, the NationalThe South Korean Assembly amended the Law on the Reporting and Use of Specific Financial Information to legalize cryptocurrency trading.
+After President Jae-in Moon signs the amendment adopted by the country's parliament, the law will gradually come into force.
 This will take one year from the date of signing, followed by a six-month grace period.

 After this time, cryptocurrencyCompanies, such as exchanges, trusts, wallet operators, will have to comply with the new rules.
 In particular, companies will need to be certified with an Information Security Management System (ISMS).